Gold vs Oil Chart

 If we look at the ratio of Gold to Oil since 1946, the average turns out to be 16.496 barrels of oil per ounce of gold.
 Or 1 ounce of gold will buy about 16½ barrels of Oil on average.

-If we look at the average ratio during 2020 one ounce of gold would buy 54.87 barrels of oil or more than 3 times normal.
+If we look at the average ratio during 2020, one ounce of gold would buy 54.87 barrels of oil or more than 3 times normal.
 This tells us that either Gold was expensive or Oil was cheap (or both).
 In this case, probably both, due to COVID, there was an Oil glut, so oil was cheap.
-And since gold is a crisis hedge, due to extreme fear gold was in greater than normal demand.
-And once again in 2024 fear is high with wars in Ukraine and the Middle East so Gold is rising but so far oil has not.
+And since gold is a crisis hedge, due to extreme fear, gold was in greater-than-normal demand.
+Then in 2025, Gold prices skyrocketed due primarily to Foreign Central Bank purchases.
+At the same time, Oil prices fell.

 So Gold is near all-time highs not only in inflation-adjusted terms but also in terms of oil.